19.3: Regulation of Oxidative Phosphorylation

 Introduction

-The main function of oxidative phosphorylation (oxphos) is to produce, under aerobic conditions, lots of ATP.
-It should make sense that to a first approximation, the regulation of oxphos depends primarily on the energy state of the cell, which is reflected by the ADP/ATP ratio.
-In contrast to glycolysis and the citric acid cycle, which produce NADH, the primary and first electron carrier in oxphos, the regulation does not depend on the binding of allosteric effectors to key enzymes in the pathway.
+The primary function of oxidative phosphorylation (oxphos) is to produce, under aerobic conditions, lots of ATP.
+It should make sense that, to a first approximation, the regulation of oxphos depends primarily on the cell's energy state, which is reflected by the ADP/ATP ratio.
+In contrast to glycolysis and the citric acid cycle, which produce NADH, the primary and first electron carrier in oxphos, the regulation does not depend on binding allosteric effectors to key enzymes in the pathway.
 Likewise, hormonal regulation is not involved.
-Perhaps this occurs since the oxphos pathway is downstream from the glycolytic and citric acid pathways, where allosteric and hormonal regulation robustly affects their outputs.
+Perhaps this occurs because the oxphos pathway is downstream from the glycolytic and citric acid pathways, where allosteric and hormonal regulation robustly affect their outputs.

-If you consider the primary reactants in electron transport to be NADH, FADH2, O2, ADP, and Pi and if you assume that O2 levels are constant, ADP appears to be the main molecule that determines the rate of the oxphos reactions.
-This is in accordance with what we have previously described: AMP, ADP, and ATP levels regulate many of the key enzymes in the glycolytic and citric acid pathways, as reviewed in Figure \(\PageIndex{1}\).
+If you consider the primary reactants in electron transport to be NADH, FADH2, O2, ADP, and Pi, and if you assume that O2 levels are constant, ADP appears to be the main molecule that determines the rate of the oxphos reactions.
+This follows what we have previously described: AMP, ADP, and ATP levels regulate many of the key enzymes in the glycolytic and citric acid pathways, as reviewed in Figure \(\PageIndex{1}\).

 Figure \(\PageIndex{1}\): Regulation of glycolysis, the citric acid cycle, and oxphos by ATP, ADP, and AMP.

-Overall there are several levels of oxphos regulation, which occurs at the level of the kinetics of the electron transport chain complexes, the efficiency of electron and proton transfer, the structure of the mitochondria, and mitochondria formation and their degradation.
+Overall, there are several levels of oxphos regulation, which occurs in the kinetics of the electron transport chain complexes, the efficiency of electron and proton transfer, the structure of the mitochondria, and mitochondria formation and their degradation.

 Coupling and uncoupling of electron and proton transport

-What is key is that the regulation of oxidation (electron transport) is coupled to the regulation of ATP synthesis (phosphorylation).
-These processes can also be uncoupled if electrons "leak" away from their transfer from NADH to O2, which leads to the production of harmful reactive oxygen species (ROS) such as superoxide.
-Proton can also "leak" away from the proton gradient if they bypass the ATP synthase complex and pass through the inner membrane with the help of specific carriers and protein uncouplers, as shown in Figure \(\PageIndex{2}\).
+The key is that oxidation (electron transport) is coupled to the regulation of ATP synthesis (phosphorylation).
+These processes can also be uncoupled if electrons "leak" away from their transfer from NADH to O2, which produces harmful reactive oxygen species (ROS) such as superoxide.
+Protons can also "leak" away from the proton gradient if they bypass the ATP synthase complex and pass through the inner membrane with the help of specific carriers and protein uncouplers, as shown in Figure \(\PageIndex{2}\).

 Figure \(\PageIndex{2}\): Coupling and uncoupling of oxidative phosphorylation.
 Eyenga, P.; Rey, B.; Eyenga, L.; Sheu, S.-S. Regulation of Oxidative Phosphorylation of Liver Mitochondria in Sepsis.
 Cells 2022, 11, 1598. https://doi.org/10.3390/cells11101598.
 Creative Commons Attribution License